LGBTQ rights in Colorado: Conversion therapy

 On March 10, 2015, the Colorado House of Representatives approved 35–29 a bill banning sexual orientation change efforts (conversion therapy) with minors.
 However, the bill failed to pass the Colorado Senate.

 On March 17, 2016, the House voted 35–29 in favor of a bill sponsored by Representative Dominick Moreno which would have outlawed the use of conversion therapy on LGBT minors.
 The bill was postponed indefinitely in a Senate committee in a 3–2 vote on April 11, 2016.

 In March 2017, the Colorado House of Representatives passed for the third time a ban on conversion therapy on minors, but got blocked for the third time in three years in the Colorado Senate.

 In December 2018, Denver introduced an ordinance banning conversion therapy on LGBT minors.
 The proposal passed council committee and floor votes unanimously by a vote of 13–0 on January 7, 2019.
 The ordinance took effect immediately after signature from Mayor Michael Hancock a week later.
 Denver became the first jurisdiction in the state to implement a ban on conversion therapy on LGBT minors.

 On February 19, 2019, the House passed a bill to ban the use of conversion therapy on minors, with a 42–19 majority.
 The Senate approved the bill on March 25 with a 21–13 majority.
 The bill was amended in the Senate, and sent back to the House for another vote, which voted in favor of the amended version.
 On May 31, 2019, Governor Jared Polis, the United States' first openly gay governor, signed the bill into law.
 Colorado became the 17th U.S. state (plus the District of Columbia) to ban the use of the discredited practice on minors.
 Upon challenge, the law was upheld by the 10th U.S. Circuit Court of Appeals in Denver.
 However, on March 10, 2025, the U.S. Supreme Court agreed to hear a challenge.
-The question before the Supreme Court will be whether Colorado's law unconstitutionally restricts the speech of therapists or whether it appropriately regulates the behavior of licensed professionals.
+The question before the Supreme Court was whether Colorado's law unconstitutionally restricts the speech of therapists or whether it appropriately regulates the behavior of licensed professionals.

+On March 31, 2026, the U.S. Supreme Court ruled in Chiles v.
+Salazar, by an 8–1 vote, that Colorado's conversion therapy ban needed to be held in strict scrutiny by the lower court, as the use of licensing authority to restrict the topics therapists may discuss with clients constituted a form of viewpoint discrimination.

+On May 8, 2026, Colorado passed HB 26-1322; the bill redefines conversion therapy as the direction of a patient towards a "pre-determined" gender identity or sexual orientation outcome, and also removes the statute of limitations for individuals to file claims against mental health professionals who practice conversion therapy in violation of Colorado law.
+The new definition is intended to comply with Salazar, as it no longer regulates a viewpoint.